Create a GitHub App

 You are done developing your first Quarkus GitHub App.

-Obviously the one we developed is not very useful, but it is a good start and by using this framework:
+Obviously, the code from MyGitHubApp is not very useful in real life, but it is a good start and by using this framework:

 • You can listen to all the events currently supported by the Hub4j GitHub API.